Skip to Content

 As a major city with a rich immigrant history, it also has every kind of ethnic food for families that are a little adventurous.

+Don’t be afraid to wander into that pub, Indian restaurant or tea shop that looks good.
 Take my suggestions as a guide and make your own delicious food discoveries with your kids and teens.

 1. Pub food